htefera/MLSystemsQualityEvaluation/README.md

 ![Sklearn RoC Curve Optimized](Images/RoCsklearn.png)

-## Model Post-Train tests
+## Model Post-Train tests using Titanic Datasets
 * The following are successful tests for invariant and directional epection tests , and performace degrade tests
 ![Invariant directional performance](Images/Invariantdirectionalperformance.png)

-The following are some of the failed tests for the specific classifier
+* The following are some of the failed tests for **GradientBoostingClassifier**, and **LinearSVC** by changing three relevant features
+* PClass, Gender and Fare are the relevant feature of the Titanic dataset

 ## Future Work